EliAndrewC/l7r/setting/budgets.md

 # Domain Budgets

 Per-tier budget breakdowns for the median domain hierarchy, plus supporting tables.
-Generated from `budgets.ods`.
+Generated from `budgets.ods` - formulas are not preserved, only computed values.

 ## Domain